electrichasgoneaudi/electrichasgoneaudi.github.io/content/technology/audiconnect/navigationandinfotainment/_index.md

 ### Information about parking spaces

 Now there is zero stress to park in foreign cities.
-The function allows you to search for available parking spaces nearby or at the destination and enters them in the navigation system.
+The function allows you to search for available parking spaces nearby or at the destination and enter them into the navigation system.
 The system shows parking spaces and detailed additional information, e.g. prices and how many vacancies there are at the moment.
 In selected cities, you can also see what the chances are of finding one free space in selected streets.

 ![Parking](parking1.jpg "Parking information")